deed1996/Frugi/README.md

 # Frugi

-The design of this webpage is based on a [Figma](https://www.figma.com/design/JwWdq8xv5KS9rljblVAR4q/Frugi-Content-Page?node-id=0-1&t=7eUGZFfj1MYZRPWT-1) file, and all design rights are owned by Clarks.
+The design of this webpage is based on a <a href="https://www.figma.com/design/JwWdq8xv5KS9rljblVAR4q/Frugi-Content-Page?node-id=0-1&t=7eUGZFfj1MYZRPWT-1" target="_blank">Figma</a> file, and all design rights are owned by Clarks.

 ## Table of contents